Network-Realised Model Predictive Control Part II: Distributed Constraint Management: Preliminaries

 \subsection{Distributed Networks}

 Although we consider that the vectors $x$ and $u$ are completely accessible, in terms of measurement and actuation, respectively, we do not assume that manipulating \emph{all} of these variables is possible from any one location in our physical network.
-This naturally separates the network into a number of $N\in\mathbb{N}$ distinct areas, with $N>1$.
+The latter fact naturally separates the network into $N\in\mathbb{N}$ distinct areas, with $N>1$.
 To each of the network's $N$ areas, we now assign two sets of indices, which denote the entries of $x$ and $u$ that are (uniquely) accessible for measurement or actuation in that area.
 Without loss of generality, we assume that these indices are assigned to the sets in ascending order, since the rows and columns of the matrices expressed in \eqref{eq:ss_a}-\eqref{eq:ss_c} may be permuted at will.
 Therefore, each area will be represented by the pair which collects the two aforementioned index sets.
 To streamline the definition of the sets given in \eqref{eq:trip}, we will provide generic expressions via the placeholder subscript $\bullet$, which stands for one of the subscripts $\{x,u\}$.
-Let each set contain a number of $n_{\bullet i}\in\mathbb{N}$ indices, where $n_{\bullet i}>0,\,\forall\,i\in\{1:N\}$, such that we define To each partition\footnote{As an example, a network with 12 states and 7 inputs could be partitioned as in \eqref{eq:trip}-\eqref{eq:net_part} via the following collection of sets $ $} in \eqref{eq:net_part}, we attach the selection matrix with which we define $x_i[k]:=S^\top_{{xi}}x[k]$, $x_{c{i}}:=S^\top_{{xi}}x_c$ and $u_i[k]:=S^\top_{{ui}}u[k]$.
-Once the network is partitioned, the design of our control scheme can begin.
+Let each set contain a number of $n_{\bullet i}\in\mathbb{N}$ indices, where $n_{\bullet i}>0,\,\forall\,i\in\{1:N\}$, such that we define To each partition\footnote{As an example, a network with 12 states and 7 inputs could be partitioned as in \eqref{eq:trip}-\eqref{eq:net_part} via the following collection of sets $ $} in \eqref{eq:net_part}, we attach the selection matrix for which $x_i[k]:=S^\top_{{xi}}x[k]$, $x_{c{i}}:=S^\top_{{xi}}x_c$, $u_i[k]:=S^\top_{{ui}}u[k]$.